RelevanceAI/vectorhub/README.md

 ```

-### Index and search your vectors easily to the cloud using 1 line of code!
+### Index and search your vectors easily on the cloud using 1 line of code!

 ```
 from vectorhub.encoders.text import USE2VEc
 encoder = USE2Vec()
-items = ['chicken', 'toilet', 'paper', 'enjoy walking']

 # You can request an api_key using:
 encoder.request_api_key(username, email)

 # Index in 1 line of code
-encoder.add_documents(user, api_key, items)
+items = ['chicken', 'toilet', 'paper', 'enjoy walking'] encoder.add_documents(user, api_key, items)

 # Search in 1 line of code and get the most similar results.